3-WEEK NICE PROGRAM DESCRIPTION

 Three-week NICE maximizes the student' time in Hawai'i through in-class and off-campus activities that provide an intensive, yet fun, experience learning English while immersed in the life and culture of Hawai‘i.

-ORIENTATION and CAMPUS On the first day, students receive orientation to the program, the university, and the community, including practical safety tips and a tour of the beautiful University of Hawaii campus.
+ORIENTATION and CAMPUS On the first day, students receive orientation to the program, the university, and the community, including practical safety tips.
 All classes are held in classrooms on campus.

 LEVELS Thee-week NICE offers five levels: Basic, High Basic, Intermediate, High Intermediate, Advanced.
 On the first day, students are given a short oral interview with a teacher and a short listening test to determine their level.